China Eastern Airlines Review : Is it the best budget airlines in Asia?

 Firstly, anyone can have a good or bad airlines experience based on how the day turns, the cabin staff that day and the passengers you’re surrounded by…

-I’ve flown China Eastern Airlines a good handful of times.
-So when the Himalaya Travel Mart conference, hosted a blogger trip, booked me a round trip 36 hour flight itinerary through China Eastern airlines, I was taken aback, but wasn’t turned off.
+I’ve flown China Eastern Airlines economy a handful of times.
+So when the Himalaya Travel Mart conference, hosted a blogger trip and booked me a round trip 36 hour flight itinerary through China Eastern airlines, I was taken aback.
+But wasn’t turned off.
 My goal is to convert layovers into free trips and while I do have favorite airlines carriers that I always keep my preferential eye on- Asiana Airlines and Korean Airlines come to mind…– China Eastern Airlines isn’t bad a budget airlines.

 But I did not originally feel this way.